-When you have completed a master's degree at Hanken you will have a higher education degree in which you have gained a thorough knowledge of your major subject or programme from an academic point of view as well as relevant for your future career.
+When you have completed a master's degree you will have a higher education degree in which you have gained a thorough knowledge of your major subject or programme from an academic point of view as well as with relevance to your future career.
 Read more about the structure and the studies in the master's degree.

 Please notice that your study time as a master's student at Hanken is limited.

-You can find the courses and study plans for all master's programmes and the tools you need for participating in courses on the page Courses and Study Plans.
+You can find the tools you need for surveying the courses and study plans for your master's programme and for participating in courses on the page Courses and Study Plans.

 You find important dates such as teaching and exam periods in the Academic calendar.

 Career Services helps you with your step into work life.